 During the week, we had Lindsay from Seapower over to review the engine after her weekend workout and also to discuss the next stage of our engine refurbishment – replacing the fresh water and raw water hoses which are original and have clearly had some heat through them (at least once by us when the fresh water system was inadvertently drained when the hot water boiler was changed).
 This will be in a later blog post.
 Needless to say our Yanmar got a clean bill of health and we are confident that she is in good shape now (touch some wood) and will be even better when we have finished our fettling of her!

 So, it’s Friday night and I return from an afternoon meeting for some frantic running around prior to getting through the lock and down to halfpenny pier.
 We are closing on low water which should mean the tide is reasonably slack when we arrive.
-We have a lovely sail down the Orwell as the sun reaches the horizon.

 In fact Bonnie is taking her “watch” very seriously keeping a look out for traffic and dangers.